Skip to content

 01What I do

-Four kinds of work I get called in for.
-On most projects it ends up being two or three of them at once.
+Four areas I am usually brought in for.
+Most projects need two of them at once.

-Walking into a team that's stuck and untangling it.
-Usually means hiring, onboarding, defining a release cycle, and running the first few retrospectives myself.
+I step into a stalled team and restore the cadence: hiring, onboarding, defining a predictable release process, and running the first planning cycles personally.

 02Selected work